-- a) Tickets must be signed and attached to the receipt by a City employee authorized to make a purchase indicating the blanket purchase order number. - b) Employee names must be printed and shall include both first and last names. - H. MISCELLANEOUS PURCHASES: Department heads will be allowed to make a purchase of a good that is labeled either as "miscellaneous" in the budget detail, or falls below the \$250 threshold required that the department head deems necessary provided funds are available in the chosen line-item.

-- I. EMERGENCY PURCHASES: The bid procedures outlined in this manual may be waived due to immediate needs of those operations that are 24 hours per day/seven days per week or under emergency conditions when a delay may threaten the basic mission of a department.
-True emergency situations are rare.
+- Tickets must be signed and attached to the receipt by a City employee a) authorized to make a purchase indicating the blanket purchase order number. - Employee names must be printed and shall include both first and last b) names. - Н. MISCELLANEOUS PURCHASES.
+Department heads will be allowed to purchase a good that is labeled either as "miscellaneous" in the budget detail, or falls below the \$250 threshold required that the department head deems necessary provided funds are available in the chosen line item. - Ι. EMERGENCY PURCHASES.
+The bid procedures outlined in this manual may be waived due to the immediate needs of those operations that are 24 hours per day/seven days per week or under emergency conditions when a delay may threaten the basic mission of a department.
+True emergencies are rare.
 Occasionally equipment will require emergency repairs or other circumstances will necessitate emergency purchasing which cannot await compliance with these regulations.
-Department heads faced with an emergency purchase are to notify the City Manager or Finance Director as quickly as possible and submit the appropriate requisition for approval. - J. PETTY CASH: Very often there is a need for immediate availability of funds.
+Department heads faced with an emergency purchase are to notify the City Manager or Finance Director as quickly as possible and submit the appropriate requisition for approval. - J. PETTY CASH.
+Very often there is a need for immediate availability of funds.
 A petty cash fund of \$350.00 will be retained in the Finance Department for qualifying City disbursements.
 Petty cash funds will only be issued to other departments as necessary upon approval of the Finance Director.
 Petty cash receipts are to be completed by the Finance Department and shall include the amount, description or item, budget account number, and signatures of the persons receiving the funds and the person issuing the funds.
 Petty cash funds will be replenished at least monthly.
-Each individual receipt must be summarized on the Petty Cash Reimbursement Request Form.
-The use of petty cash funds for personal use, even for very short periods of time, is contrary to City policy and grounds for termination.
+Each receipt must be summarized on the Petty Cash Reimbursement Request Form.
+The use of petty cash funds for personal use, even for very short periods, is contrary to City policy and grounds for termination.

-Petty cash funds should be used to avoid the time and expense of issuing purchase orders for items totaling seventy-five dollars (\$75), with the exception of expedient reimbursements from the Finance Department petty cash fund.
-With the exception of the Finance Department petty cash, other departmental petty cash funds are not to be used for reimbursement of travel expenditures or those purchases that circumvent the requisition and purchasing process as provided in this policy.
-The Finance Department will conduct audits of petty cash funds to assure that monies are accounted for properly.
+Petty cash funds should be used to avoid the time and expense of issuing purchase orders for items totaling seventy-five dollars (\$75), except expedient reimbursements from the Finance Department petty cash fund.
+Except the Finance Department petty cash, other departmental petty cash funds are not to be used for reimbursement of travel expenditures or those purchases that circumvent the requisition and purchasing process as provided in this policy.
+The Finance Department will conduct audits of petty cash funds to ensure that monies are accounted for properly.

-- K. PURCHASE OF USED EQUIPMENT: When determining the purchase of used equipment, the following must be considered: - a) Price when the price is of prime importance and the difference in cost between new and used is significant; - b) Amount of use whether infrequent or commonplace; and - c) Delivery when better delivery is essential.
+- K. PURCHASE OF USED EQUIPMENT.
+When determining the purchase of used equipment, the following must be considered: - a) Price when the price is of prime importance and the difference in cost between new and used is significant; - b) Amount of use whether infrequent or commonplace; and - c) Delivery when better delivery is essential.